LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 ### Cloud ElasticSearch
 In the clouid you will be running ElasticSearch on it's own EC2 instance.

-* You will need to spin up a `t2.small` EC2 instance to serve ElasticSearch.
+* You will need to spin up a `t2.medium` EC2 instance to serve ElasticSearch (ElasticSearch requires lots of memory)

-* Use the [`startup_elasticsearch.sh` script](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/cloud/elastic_userdata.sh) in the week6-starter project to configure a `t2.small` machine.
+* Use the [`startup_elasticsearch.sh` script](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/cloud/elastic_userdata.sh) in the week6-starter project to configure a `t2.medium` machine.
+* You can check on the status of ElasticSearch by sshing into the server and running `$ journalctl -f -u elasticsearch`
 * If you get an "Out of Memory Exception", be sure to increase the heap size by setting `Xms3g` and `Xmx4g` in the `/etc/elasticsearch/jvm.options` file.

 ### Create and Populate the RDS